MizuGreg/UnderTheCounter/Documents/GameDesignDocument.md

 ## Gameplay

-The game is structured in days.
-Days are predominantly "self-contained", in the sense that most of the decisions taken during a day don't influence the next days.
-Some decisions may have an outcome on the next day.

-Each day except the first one starts with setting up the shop window, deciding what kind of advertising the bar offers.
-The player may decide to be more or less overt in their distribution of alcoholic drinks.
-Then, the owner opens the bar to their patrons and the night begins.

-Scripted events will happen during the shift, which will require the player to make a decision.

-Based on the amount of alcoholic drinks sold, the authorities may increasingly notice that the bar is selling alcohol (by seeing drunk people come out of it), a blitz will become more and more likely this way.
-Arrest can be avoided if the bartender avoids getting people too drunk on their drinks (see bar mechanic below), or alternatively, if they hide evidence and successfully evade incriminating questions during the blitz.

-Lastly, when the shift ends, the player can take a glance at all the expenses and earnings of the day and gain awareness on their economical situation.
+The game is structured into **consecutive days**, each representing a new shift at the bar.
+While most decisions affect only the current day, certain key choices can have consequences that carry over to the following days.
+## Decision Types
+Players make **two kinds of choices** that influence the story and future events:
+- **Direct choices**, such as responding to the inspector during a raid.
+- **Indirect choices**, such as serving the right cocktails, which can impact customer relationships, unlock new storylines, or trigger future events (e.g., unlocking trinkets).
+## Daily Routine
+Each day starts with the **mailbox**, where the bartender can check **newspapers, letters, and flyers** containing valuable information.
+These may provide updates about Korgis, new laws, citizen sentiments, upcoming police raids, and even insights about specific customers.
+After reading the mail, the player prepares for the shift by **setting up the shop window**, choosing how to advertise the bar.
+Posters can be bought or swapped out, influencing gameplay with various bonuses or drawbacks.
+Players can decide how discreet or open they want to be about selling alcohol.
+Once the bar opens, the **night shift begins**, and customers start arriving.
+Throughout the night, scripted events may occur, requiring the bartender to react quickly.
+The more alcohol is sold, the **higher the risk of attracting attention**.
+If too many drunk customers leave the bar, suspicion will rise, increasing the likelihood of a **raid**.
+During a blitz, the bartender must either:
+- **Prevent suspicion** by keeping customers from getting too drunk.
+- **Hide evidence** before the authorities arrive.
+- **Handle questioning** carefully to avoid getting caught.
+At the end of the shift, players review their **earnings and expenses**, assessing whether they can afford to keep the bar running another day.

+### Mailbox
+**Elements**: mailbox, newspaper, parents’ letter, Bartenders' Union Card, propaganda flyer, theater show advertisement.
+**Gameplay**: The player interacts with the mailbox to check their daily mail, which provides:
+- Updates on Korgis (new laws, public events, citizen sentiment).
+- Hints for handling the inspector during raids.
+- Customer-related information that may change based on past choices.
+All visual assets maintain a **1920s–30s inspired aesthetic**, reinforcing the game’s atmosphere.

 ### Shop window

-**Elements**: posters and texts, occasionally a letter (possibly in the future: pavement sign, ...)

-**Gameplay**: the player/bar owner will be able to tear down or hang posters with different purposes:
-- advertising the sale of alcohol directly (e.g. a Martini poster) or covertly (e.g. "now selling Daisies and Turnscrews", referring to the Margarita and Screwdriver cocktails)
-- using secret codes between bartenders in Korgis to let customers know that this bar sells alcohol
-- possibly more.

-These changes can affect
-- how easy to achieve a police blitz is (e.g. a poster advertising alcohol might make the police more alert),
-- the amount of tips left (e.g. "Tip your local barkeeper!"),
-- the difficulty and/or duration of the blitz minigame (e.g. "We respect the police in this establishment!")
-- the duration of the day (e.g. "Bar open until late today!")

-and possibly more.
+**Elements**: posters, poster shop, owned posters, bartender’s savings, poster descriptions (with bonuses/maluses).
+**Gameplay**: Players can buy, remove, or display posters that influence gameplay:
+- **Direct advertising** (e.g., a Martini poster) attracts more drinkers but also more scrutiny.
+- **Covert advertising** (posters with hidden messages) subtly inform customers about the availability of alcohol.
+Each poster affects the game in different ways, such as:
+- Increased drink sales but fewer daily customers.
+- Longer shifts with fewer patrons.
+- Higher risk of raids due to increased drunk patrons.
+- More customers but lower tips.
+- Extended time to hide alcohol during raids but increased police suspicion.

-Posters may be bought; some may be unlocked after a certain day; and some will be given by customers or other individuals.
+Posters may be bought, or some may be unlocked after a certain day or after talking with a certain character on a specific day.

 ### Bar view

-**Elements**: area under the counter, counter, trinkets

-**Gameplay**: the customers will show up at the counter, say a couple lines and then order a drink.
-They will pay for the cocktail after receiving it and possibly add a variable tip.

-Interesting individuals may also enter the bar apart from customers: someone with special tastes in drinks, the police inspector, a mafia goon, and more.

-Some customers will leave trinkets under specific circumstances (e.g. if served the right drink).
-These gifts will be displayed immediately in the bar view and will remain visible for the rest of the gameplay.
+**Elements**: under-the-counter storage, counter, mirror, chairs, lamps, clock, wall decorations, wallpapers.
+**Gameplay**:
+- Customers approach the bar, engage in short dialogue, and place their drink orders.
+- Patrons pay after receiving their drink, sometimes leaving a tip.
+- Special characters may also appear, including:
+-- **The police inspector**
+-- **Mafia goons**
+-- **A Bartenders’ Union member**
+-- **An undercover informant**, who will try to catch the bartender serving alcohol.
+Throughout the game, **trinkets** can be unlocked by serving specific drinks, adding decorative elements to the bar, such as:
+- Business cards
+- A cookie jar
+- A medal of valor
+- A vinyl record
+- An Egyptian relic
+- A “Best Bartender” note

 ### Cocktail preparation

-**Elements**: draggable objects like alcoholic drinks (Verlan, Caledon Ridge, Ferrucci, Cántico), non-alcoholic beverages (Gryte, shaddock juice), garnishes, buttons for watering down/trashing/serving the cocktail
+**Elements**: Drag and drop objects such as alcoholic drinks (Verlan, Caledon Ridge, Ferrucci, Cantico), non-alcoholic drinks (Gryte, Shaddock Juice), shaker, placed alongside non-interactive objects such as the bar background, shaker icon display, master book (see master book section below).

-**Gameplay**: in the cocktail creation area, the player will be able to create a cocktail out of the available ingredients, to satisfy each customer's request.
-The player may consult the recipe tab in the master book to know which ingredient(s) to use.
+**Gameplay**: In the cocktail creation area, the player will be able to create a cocktail from the available ingredients to satisfy each customer's request.
+The player can consult the Recipe Book section of the Master Book to know which ingredient(s) to use.

-- If the drink is what the customer asked for, the bartender will be payed and tipped.
-Preparing the cocktail in a timely manner will increase the tip.
+- If the drink is what the customer asked for, the bartender will also receive a tip.

-- If the bartender makes the wrong cocktail, the customer may get angry because of the incorrect order, not pay, and leave (but they will still get drunk if the drink is alcoholic, i.e., if it's not watered down).
+- If the bartender makes the wrong cocktail, the customer may get angry, leave no tip and leave without drinking the cocktail.

-- Finally, serving a correct but watered down cocktail (by adding tap water) serves as a way to keep the customer from getting drunk: they will pay but not tip and leave, but without getting too upset.
+- Finally, serving a correct but watered-down cocktail (by adding tap water) is a way to keep the customer from getting drunk: they will tip less and leave without getting too upset.

 Summary: